alanfgates/dtest/README.md

 dtest.core.containercommandfactory.impl | Subclass of `ContainerCommandFactory` to use to build container commands | `MavenContainerCommandFactory` dtest.core.containercommandfactory.testspercontainer | When splitting tests, tests to run per container.
 This will only be used in directories where tests are split.
-Setting this higher cuts down on setup and teardown time for tests, but extends the runtime of each container and can require more memory, disk, etc. per container.  | 10 dtest.core.dockertest.numcontainers | Number of containers to run, should be 1 per core | 2 dtest.core.resultanalyzer.impl | Subclass of `ResultAnalyzer` to use to analyze the output of the container commands and interpret test success, error, failure, or timeout |  `MavenResultAnalyzer` dtest.docker.dockercontainerclient.dockerpath | Path to the docker executable | `/usr/local/bin/docker`
+Setting this higher cuts down on setup and teardown time for tests, but extends the runtime of each container and can require more memory, disk, etc. per container.  | 10 dtest.core.dockertest.numcontainers | Number of containers to run, should be 1 per core | 2 dtest.core.reporter.impl | Subclass of `Reporter` to use to generate reports on the run | `HtmlReporter` dtest.core.resultanalyzer.impl | Subclass of `ResultAnalyzer` to use to analyze the output of the container commands and interpret test success, error, failure, or timeout |  `MavenResultAnalyzer` dtest.docker.dockercontainerclient.dockerpath | Path to the docker executable | `/usr/local/bin/docker`